Danny DeVito Has A Hilarious Response To The Girl Who Brought A Cardboard Cutout Of Him To Her Prom

-Danny DeVito may not have made it in the flesh to Allison Closs’s prom this month, but the actor had a hilarious response to his 17-year-old fan.
+Danny DeVito may not have made it in the flesh to Allison Closs’ prom this month, but the actor had a hilarious response to his 17-year-old fan.

 Closs got viral attention this week for making a life-size cardboard cutout of DeVito, dressing it up, and bringing it along with her to her senior prom.
 As the New York Post noted, Closs considered picking other celebrity cutouts to accompany her after she couldn’t find a suitable date, and ended up going with the It’s Always Sunny in Philadelphia actor.